In this article

 To get Switch Status timeseries data for a single piece of equipment, use the GET /fleet/equipment/makeModelSerial/{make}/{model}/{serialNumber}/switchStatus/{startDateUTC}/{endDateUTC}/{pageNumber} endpoint.

-• Use make, model, and serialNumber path parameters to identify the equipment.
+• Use makemodel, and serialNumber path parameters to identify the equipment.

 • Use the startDateUTC and endDateUTC path parameters to specify the date range.